 Why We Like It – Acer Chromebook Spin 13

 Powered by Intel core processors, the Acer Chromebook Spin 13 allows you to use the chrome os to its fullest extent, boosting your productivity past its limits.
 It packs in a pretty good battery life, more than enough RAM and a display that is both unique and vibrant with its 3:2 aspect ratio.
 And so, with an amazing touch display, an included pen and powerful specs, the Acer Chromebook Spin 13 stands out to be one of the best premium chromebooks out there.
+If you’re looking for a starter laptop, it might be easier to start with our PeeWee power 2.0 tough but underpowered kids laptop review.

 The base model starting off with the 8th Gen Intel Core i3-8130U, 4GB of RAM, the Intel UHD Graphics 620, the Acer Chromebook Spin 13 offers a much greater performance than most chromebooks out there.
 But, compared with other similarly performing chromebooks like the Asus Chromebook Flip C302, the base model of the Acer Chromebook Spin 13 tends to be on the expensive side of chromebooks.
 However, with just a slight increase in price you can get yourself 8GB of RAM paired with the i3 processor and a 64GB SSD which makes the chromebook perfect for simple and taxing tasks both, allowing the chrome os to reach its full extent.
 This is more than enough to allow you to multitask and open multiple tabs and android apps without any noticeable lag.
 Sure you can just upgrade to the Intel Core i5-8250u processor and 16GB of RAM but in reality the chrome operating system can’t really take advantage of the core i5 processor, making it just an unnecessary dent on your pocket.